 Special Edition FOF: Prevention Revolution or Magical Thinking?

-The study hasn’t received much media attention, and even though this type of preventative treatment could dramatically reduce HIV infections and some doctors don’t even know about it.
+One of the most exciting developments in the fight against HIV is a recent study that hasn’t received much media attention, even though this type of preventative treatment could dramatically reduce HIV infections.
+Some doctors don’t even know about it.

 Comments